rllm-project/rllm-project.github.io/_posts/2024-11-26-rLLM-Project-Supported-by-Huawei-Fund-Advancing-AI-with-Tabular-Data.md

 - A scalable solution for tabular data governance: To solve the challenges of Tabular Data Governance, we’ve developed a scalable framework based on the BRIDGE algorithm for relational table learning.
 This framework, built on the rLLM platform [2], offers a robust approach to integrating AI with relational databases to improve the handling of tabular data across various domains.

 ![Overview_of_the_Technical_Approach](/assets/img/2024-11-26/image1.png){: .mx-auto.d-block :}
-Figure2: Overview of the Technical Approach
+Figure2: Overview of the Technical Approach{: .mx-auto.d-block :}

 You can watch the full video of Dr. Wang Zheng’s presentation (in Chinese) on Huawei's official account on Bilibili:📺 [https://www.bilibili.com/video/BV1qz421i7Yz](Watch the Video on Bilibili).